Volume by Saber Jlassi

 Texture connected to displacement (through keyframed Range shader)

-When using Displacement, ensure that the Bounds Slack of the volume is increased to account for the increased size of the volume.
+When using Displacement, ensure that the Volume Padding of the volume is increased to account for the increased size of the volume.

 Scatter channel to read from the volume object.
 This acts as a multiplier on the scatter color, to texture the color of the volume.

 The directional bias, or anisotropy, of the scattering.
-The default value of zero gives isotropic scattering, so that light is scattered evenly in all directions.
-Positive values bias the scattering effect forwards, in the direction of the light, while negative values bias the scattering backwards, toward the light.
+The default value of zero gives isotropic scattering so that light is scattered evenly in all directions.
+Positive values bias the scattering effect forwards, in the direction of the light, while negative values bias the scattering backward, toward the light.
 This shader uses the Henyey-Greenstein phase function.